UtkarshVerma/dwmblocks-async/README.md

 Both are executed at the same rate, which is wasteful.
 Ideally, the mail counter would be updated every thirty minutes, since there's a limit to the number of requests I can make using Gmail's APIs (as a free user).

-`dwmblocks` allows you to break up the statusbar into multiple blocks, each having their own update interval.
-The commands in a particular block are only executed once in that interval, solving our previous problem.
+`dwmblocks` devides the statusbar into multiple blocks, each of which can be updated at its own interval.
+The commands in a given block are only executed once within that interval, effectively addressing the previous issue.

 ## Why `dwmblocks-async`?
 The magic of `dwmblocks-async` is in the `async` part.
 Since vanilla `dwmblocks` executes the commands of each block sequentially, it leads to annoying freezes.
 In cases where one block takes several seconds to execute, like in the mail and date blocks example from above, the delay is clearly visible.
 Fire up a new instance of `dwmblocks` and you'll see!